Dr Tom May

 BSc (Hons), MSc, PhD Sociology (Dunelm)

 Tom is a Research Fellow in the Centre for Criminology, USW.
 His main research interests are in the area of substance misuse and drug-related issues.
-He is currently working on a number of substance-misuse related projects with Professor Katy Holloway, including the misuse of prescribed only and over-the-counter medications in Wales, the diversion of opioid substitution medication and the effectiveness of Medically Supervised Injecting Centres.
+He is currently working on a number of substance-misuse related projects with Professor Katy Holloway, including the misuse of prescribed only and over-the-counter medications in Wales, the diversion and misuse of opioid substitution medication, and the effectiveness of Medically Supervised Injecting Centres (MSICs).
 In May 2017, Tom was co-opted onto a sub-group of the Welsh Government’s Advisory Panel on Substance Misuse to explore the potential benefits of introducing MSICs in Wales.